perseids-project/squish/README.md

 # squish
 squish is a super simple project build system for Javascript.
-You don't need npm
-You don't need node.js
-You don't need grunt
 Your requirements are a Unix shell, Python, and an Internet connection.

-### Build minified Javascript files.
-Build a minified and a non-minified Javascript file.
-Make a list of Javascript files and run the squish/squi.sh shell script.

-### Build squished-up CSS files
+Chances are if you're a web-developer you have these tools at your fingertips.

+## What does squish actually do?
+It takes a list of Javascript files, squishes all the code in each file together, and then minifies everything into one glorious Javascript file..

-So you can also use sqUIsh to "squish" CSS files together.
+You can also use sqUIsh to "squish" CSS files together without the minification.
-Turn multiple CSS files into one without minifying them.

 ## Requirements
 * Unix